FactoFormer: Factorized Hyperspectral Transformers with Self-Supervised Pretraining: Experiments

 \subsection{Implementation Details}

 \textbf{Network Architectures:} We use a transformer architecture with five layers and four attention heads for both spectral and spatial transformers.
 We set the embedding size for spectral and spatial transformers as 32 and 64, respectively.
 Table \ref{tab:vit_details} outlines the details of the network architectures.
-The same architectures were preserved during pre-training as well.
+The same architectures were preserved during pretraining as well.

-\textbf{Pre-training:} We employ the Adam optimizer with a linear learning rate scheduler and train for 200 epochs.
+\textbf{Pretraining:} We employ the Adam optimizer with a linear learning rate scheduler and train for 200 epochs.
 The batch size is set to 32 with an initial learning rate of $5e^{-4}$ and decayed by a factor of 0.9 for every 20 epochs.
-The pre-training setting is detailed in Table \ref{tab:pretraining_setup}.
+The pretraining setting is detailed in Table \ref{tab:pretraining_setup}.

-\textbf{Fine-tuning:} For fine-tuning, the pre-trained weights are used to initialize both spectral and spatial transformers and fine-tuned end-to-end.
+\textbf{Fine-tuning:} For fine-tuning, the pretrained weights are used to initialize both spectral and spatial transformers and fine-tuned end-to-end.
 A learning rate search is performed, and the best for each dataset is reported.
 We use the Adam optimizer with a linear learning rate scheduler and set the batch size to 32.
-For both the Indian Pines and University of Pavia datasets, the fine-tuning model converges after 80 epochs, while for the Houston dataset, it converges in just 40 epochs.
+For both the Indian Pines and University of Pavia datasets, the fine-tuning model converges after 80 epochs, while for Houston and WHU-Hi datasets, it converges in just 40 epochs.
 The Finetuning setup is detailed in Table \ref{tab:finetuning_setup}.

 \textbf{Evaluation Matrices}: For evaluating the classification performance quantitatively, we use the three generally used matrices Overall Accuracy (OA), Average Accuracy (AA), and Kappa Coefficient (k).